imorkravitz/Split_merge_PdfFiles_Encrypt/README.md

 * press i
 * write the script
 * ese button
-* then press :qw in order to exit end save the script
+* then press :wq! in order to exit end save the script
 * in crontab -l , can see the new crontab installed